kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## City, State, Country Lookups for Callsigns (YSF only)

-YSF lacks a global resource listing a user's home location.
-To detemine at least some location info, **pistar-lastqso** calls the dxcc.pl perl script (added by the install), which uses the cty.dat file to determine the "Country" related to the callsign's prefix.
-This is then displayed in a field labeled "DXCC".
+As YSF does not require that users be registered, there is no single source for QTH data for YSF users.
+The script therefore assumes that the callsign owner may also have either a registered DMR ID or NXDN ID number.
+On the chance that they do, pistar-lastqso first attempts to find QTH info in the DMR user.csv file, then pi-star's NXDN.csv file.
+If the callsign is not found in either of those files, as a last resort, it then calls upon the perl script dxcc.pl and it's cty.dat file.
+As the first two data sources generally contain City, State, and Country info, they are tried first.
+The dxcc.pl script, and it's cty.dat file, can only determine the Country that issued the callsign. based on the callsign's prefix.

 Upon first run, **pistar-lastqso** will download the latest version of the cty.dat file from https://www.country-files.com/category/big-cty/